Iandavidk/Trivia-app/README.md

 ## Trivia App

 This app is a full-stack trivia game where users can test their knowledge answering trivia questions.
-The app has been bult using TDD principles:
+The app has been built using TDD principles:

 The application has the following functionality: